 There are other important characters introduced along the way.
 Each resonates with an emotionally unique identity; there’s even a slightly too pointed, singular voice of reason, but all will succumb to a pervading sense of fatalism enveloping everyone in a spiralling descending thrust.

 The film’s final act concerns a lynch mob.
 There have been similar cinematic renderings but none come anywhere close to this film's horrifically visceral threat of unimaginable violence.
-They Won’t Forget (1934), Fury (1936), and The Ox-Bow Incident (1943) are all worthy of recognition in credibly dealing with this frightening topic, but their approach seem relatively safe compared to Try and Get Me!
+They Won’t Forget (1934), Fury (1936) and The Ox-Bow Incident (1943) are all worthy of recognition in credibly dealing with this frightening topic, but their approach seem relatively safe compared to Try and Get Me!
 The main reason for this?
 The individuals sought for vigilante justice in the earlier three films are innocent, making our antagonism easy toward the mob who want payback.
 It hardly matters how the vigilantes intend to enact their brutality, they’re wrong… plain and simple.
-Jerry and Howard in Try and Get Me! however, are guilty, which we know, all too well.
-This courageous approach forces us to think more deeply about the mob’s intended punishment versus the crime they are acting against, the greater effect on law and order, not to mention whatever empathy we’ve gleaned by observing the human weaknesses leading to the pair's desperate acts.
+Jerry and Howard in Try and Get Me! however, are guilty, which we know all too well.
+This courageous approach forces us to think more deeply about the mob’s intended punishment versus the crime they are acting against, the greater effect on law and order, not to mention whatever empathy we’ve gleaned by observing the pair's human weaknesses leading to their desperate acts.
 In short, labelling those individuals who seek immediate justice as wrong is more difficult when we know they are acting against wrong-doers.
-Here they force us to deal with our own potentially uncomfortable feelings of retribution especially the negative consequences their application can bring about.
+Here we must face our own potentially uncomfortable feelings of retribution especially the negative consequences their application can bring about.

-Try and Get Me! is a noir contradiction: It has the pre-requisite traits of crime and psychological motive, but crashes through and demolishes any and all genre tropes in an uncharted decline into personal and sociological depravity.
+Try and Get Me! is a noir contradiction.
+It has the pre-requisite traits of crime and psychological motive but crashes through and demolishes any and all genre tropes in an uncharted decline into personal and sociological depravity.
 This nitroglycerin cocktail may be difficult to swallow, but if one craves a hard-edged and unflinchingly honest exploration into the extreme, desperate measures of human capability, the rewards are substantial.
-These characters generate a torrential downpour of powerful emotions that derive from their distinctively recognisable human needs, desires, and drives and are further accentuated throughout by Guy Roe’s photography and Hugo Friedhofer’s music.
+These characters generate a torrential downpour of powerful emotions that derive from their distinctively recognisable human needs, desires and drives and are further accentuated throughout by Guy Roe’s photography and Hugo Friedhofer’s music.
 This is drama of the highest order few filmmakers will achieve.
-Try and Get Me’s cost is also the film's reward: A consigned indelible impression.
-The astonishing insights into these characters’ lives are masterfully procured and ineradicably thought-provoking.
+Try and Get Me’s cost is also the film's reward: a consigned ineradicable impression.
+The astonishing insights into these characters’ lives are masterfully procured and endlessly thought-provoking.
 The flip side is they also provide as unforgettably tragic and dismal a social commentary as you’re ever likely to see.
-Now that this cinematic dynamite is finally readily available, the choice of whether to "light the fuse" is yours.
+Now that this cinematic dynamite is finally available, the choice of whether to light the fuse is yours.
 You’ve been duly forewarned.